Jack Black: Early life

 Thomas Jacob Black was born in Santa Monica, California, on August 28, 1969, the son of satellite engineers Thomas William Black and Judith Love Cohen.
 He was raised in Hermosa Beach, California.
-His mother worked on the Minuteman nuclear missile guidance system, the Apollo lunar module guidance system and the science ground station for the Hubble Space Telescope, and was also a writer.
+His mother worked on the Minuteman nuclear missile guidance system, the Apollo lunar module guidance system, and the science ground station for the Hubble Space Telescope, and was also a writer.
 He has three older half-siblings through his mother: scientist Neil Siegel, Howard Siegel, and Rachel Siegel.
 His mother was born Jewish, to a family from Poland and Russia.
 His father converted to Judaism, and is of German, English, Irish, and Scottish descent.
-Black was raised Jewish, attending Hebrew school and having a bar mitzvah.
+Black was raised Jewish, attending Hebrew school and had a bar mitzvah.

+Despite being named Thomas, a name his family has used since his ancestors lived in Ireland, his parents called him Jack as a nickname instead.

 Black's parents divorced when he was 10, and his father then stopped practicing Judaism.
 Black moved to Culver City with his father and frequently visited his mother's home.
 For high school, Black's parents enrolled him at the Poseidon School, a private secondary school designed for students struggling in the traditional school system.
 He also attended the Crossroads School, where he excelled in drama.
 He later attended University of California, Los Angeles (UCLA), but dropped out during his second year to pursue a career in entertainment.
 Fellow UCLA student Tim Robbins later cast Black in Bob Roberts.
 In 1995 and 1996, he gained recurring roles in the HBO sketch comedy series Mr. Show.

-Career
+Acting career

-1982–1999: Early roles
+Early roles

-In 1982, Black's first acting job was in a television commercial at age 13 for the video game Pitfall!.
+In 1982, Black's first acting job was in a television commercial for the video game Pitfall! at age 13.
 In 1987, Black joined the Actors' Gang, a theater troupe founded by UCLA students including Tim Robbins, and appeared in a variety of stage productions.
 Black's adult career began with small roles on prime time television, including Life Goes On, Northern Exposure, Mr. Show, Picket Fences, The Golden Palace, and The X-Files.
 Black appeared in the unaired TV pilot Heat Vision and Jack, directed by Ben Stiller, in which he played an ex-astronaut pursued by actor Ron Silver.
 He was accompanied by his friend who had merged with a motorcycle, voiced by Owen Wilson.
 After Tim Robbins cast him in Bob Roberts (1992), Black began appearing in small film roles such as Airborne (1993), Demolition Man (1993), Waterworld (1995), Dead Man Walking (1995), The Cable Guy (1996), The Fan (1996), Mars Attacks!
 (1996), Crossworlds (1996), The Jackal (1997), Enemy of the State (1998), and others.
 He had a small role in True Romance (1993) as a security guard, but the scene was deleted.